Amendment 23 FAQs

-Amendment 23 was constitutional change passed in 2000 to reverse a decade of budget cuts experienced by Colorado school districts throughout the 1990s.
+Amendment 23 was a constitutional change passed in 2000 to reverse a decade of budget cuts experienced by Colorado school districts throughout the 1990s.
 During that decade, Colorado’s education spending did not keep pace with the inflation rate.
 Per-pupil funding for education was well below the national average.
 Amendment 23 requires K-12 funding to increase by inflation plus 1% from 2001-2011 and by inflation after that.
-Notably, even with Amendment 23, by 2007-08, per-pupil funding was almost $1,400 below the national average (consider how this affects a school of 300 or 700 students).
+Notably, even with Amendment 23, by 2007-08, per-pupil funding was still $1,400 below the national average (consider how this affects a school of 300 or 700 students).
 If Amendment 23 had been honored through 2011, we would finally be spending as much per child in real dollars as we did in 1989.

 What does Amendment 23 do?

 Amendment 23 requires the state legislature to annually increase K-12 per pupil funding by “inflation +1 percent” through 2011 and inflation thereafter.
 It requires funding for specific “categorical programs” such as special education and transportation to increase by the same percent.
 This is designed to restore the cuts experienced by public schools in the 1990s.
 It allows additional K-12 spending at the discretion of the legislature for such K-12 priorities as textbooks, class size reduction, early childhood education, and teacher performance incentives.